keithamus/tempus-js.com/api/addParser.md

 ### Parse Ordering ###

 Date parsers added through the addParser method are always put at the  bottom of the [set](/api/set) stack.
 The order in which  parsers are added using the `addParser` method, is the order  in which they are looped through.

-If you plan on adding many parsers to your project, you should add them strict-most to loose-most, so that your strict functions have a chance of executing.
+If you plan on adding many parsers to your project, you should add them  strict- most to loose-most, so that your strict functions have a chance  of executing.

 ### Test Function ###